Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 End Function
 ```
 ## Final Cleanup Steps
-Now that we have obtained the data, it was time to clean up any obvious issues that we could fix within VBA relatively easily.
+Now that we have obtained the data, it was time to clean up any obvious issues that we could fix within VBA.
 To do that, I wound up creating copies of the final versions of the data, and doing my own version of iterative cleanup.
-Essentially, I made a copy of the previous week's finalized data file, then proceeded to find things to update or clean up on it.
+Essentially, I made a copy of the previous week's finalized data file, then proceeded to find things to update or clean up.
 Below, we'll go over a quick recap of the various things that were done.
 If you want to see deeper details as to what actually happened, you can do so by looking at each week's notes files (Markdown files with a date as their name in the format of MMDDYYYY.md).

 1. ESRBWhy Cleanup - Broke out all possible statements into keywords.
-2. Game_ID cleanup - Remove duplicate game ID's (handle game bundling)
+2. Game_ID cleanup - Remove duplicate game ID's and handle game bundling.
 3. Release Date cleanup - decide which release date capturing to use, and handle oddities.
 4. Franchise cleanup - Broke out into separate columns of "Is Franchise" and "Franchise_Count"
 5. Developer/Publisher cleanup - Remove abbreviations within names, breakout into various columns.
 6. Genre cleanup - broke out genre tags listings into Y/N columns, for the most used genre tags.
 7. Price cleanup - remove games with odd pricing (58 rows).
 Update Free to Play pricing to $0.

-After this was all said and done, there were now multiple new columns, and many different breakouts for some of the columns.
-All of these could, possibly, be used to do some prediction modeling later on.
-I wound up writing up a few VBA functions during the cleanup processes from time to time.
+After the above was cleanup steps were completed, there were now multiple new columns, and many different breakouts for some of the columns.
+All of these could, possibly, be used to do some prediction modeling.
+I wrote a few VBA functions during the various cleanup processes.
 They can be found in some of the .bas files in each week's folder, or in the .xlsm files with code in them.
 One of them was for looping through a breakout of the Genre and ESRBWhy tag columns.
-The breakout was accomplished by using the "Text to Columns" feature in Excel.
-Once the feature was used, the columns created from the splitting (out to the right of the column the Text to columns was ran on), were ran through some code to copy-paste them into one column, then remove duplicates.
-This made it easier to create singular lists of the possible values for each column.
+The breakout was accomplished by using the "Text to Columns" (TtC) feature in Excel.
+Once the TtC was used on a single column, resulting columns created from the splitting (out to the right of the column the TtC was run on), were then ran through multiple functions to copy-paste them into a single column.

-The other functions pertained to various character filtering/replacing or other miscellaneous needs.
+After moving all possible values into a single column, we then remove duplicates from that column's values, leaving a singular list.
+The myriad other functions pertained to various character filtering/replacing, or other miscellaneous needs.
 The cleanup steps were done during week's 2-4, and a final .csv file was created on week 4, that became the main source of data.
 The file titled SteamData_W4_Cleaned.csv was then going to be imported into a different language, for further work.

 ## Pushing Forward
 With the 20+ hours of run time to capture the data being completed, it was time to start pushing the data into Python for the remaining steps.
 The work performed was done in Jupyter Notebook, for ease of storytelling in the previous week's files.
 Note that the details in this markdown file may not line up with the commentary from the previous week's files.
-This is because of the desire was to keep "note tracking" in the Jupyter Notebook files, rather than the final commentary here.
-Without further ado, let's get started on reviewing the initial steps.
+This is because it was desired to keep "note tracking" in the Jupyter Notebook files, rather than the final commentary in the code below.

 ```python
 # First off, let's get started by importing the necessary libraries.